 Work for Clients

-Terence serves as General Counsel for the Burbank-Glendale-Pasadena Airport Authority, as City Attorney for the City of Westlake Village, as Deputy City Attorney for the City of Brea, and as Assistant General Counsel for the Clovis Veterans Memorial District.
+Terence serves as General Counsel for the Burbank-Glendale-Pasadena Airport Authority, and as City Attorney for the Cities of Brea and Westlake Village.
 He previously has served as General Counsel for the Antelope Valley Transit Authority; as Assistant City Attorney and Planning Commission Counsel for the Cities of Barstow, Carson, Norwalk, and Seal Beach; and as Civil Service Commission Counsel for the City of Torrance.

 Professional and Community Affiliations